Meet the Author

 I'm Dr. Eliza Richardson and I wrote EARTH 501.
 I am also the lead faculty member for the Master of Education in Earth Sciences program.
-I am an assistant professor of geosciences at Penn State's University Park campus and I am also a fellow of the Dutton Institute for e-Education, housed in Penn State's College of Earth and Mineral Sciences.
+I am an associate professor of geosciences at Penn State's University Park campus and I am also a fellow of the Dutton Institute for e-Education, housed in Penn State's College of Earth and Mineral Sciences.

 Like Bruce Springsteen, I was born in New Jersey.
 Unlike The Boss, however, I grew up in Blacksburg, VA.
 I also spent time living in the Caribbean and England because my parents were academics and sometimes traveled for their research.
 I received my undergraduate degree in 1996 from Princeton University where I majored Geology & Geophysics and minored in East Asian studies.
 I also manned the goal for Princeton's women's waterpolo team for four years.
 I went to graduate school at MIT and finished my Ph.D. in 2002.
 My doctoral research was in seismology; I managed several stints of field work at about 3 km below the ground in South Africa studying the earthquakes induced by gold mining.

 My current research involves the physics of earthquake sources.
 I am interested in how earthquakes begin, what makes them stop, and what happens along a fault while the earthquake is going on.
 When scientists can describe precisely these three parts of an earthquake, we'll be a lot closer to predicting them or at least mitigating the damage they cause.